-DirecTv and USSB together offer approximately 200 channels of digital video programming.
-EchoStar currently offers approximately 120 channels of near laser disc-quality digital video programming.
+DirecTv and USSB together offer approximately 200 channels of DBS video programming.
+EchoStar currently has the capacity to provide approximately 100 channels of video programming, increasing to at least 200 channels of high quality video and audio programming at the time EchoStar II is fully operational.
 Due to their substantially greater resources, earlier market entry, greater number of channels, manufacturing alliances with low cost, high volume manufacturers with established retail distribution, possible volume discounts for programming offerings, and, in the case of PrimeStar, relationship with cable programmers, EchoStar is at a competitive disadvantage to DirecTv, USSB and PrimeStar.
-EchoStar believes that it can successfully compete with these companies given, among other things, EchoStar's: (i) lower cost structure; (ii) programming strategy; (iii) established dealer network; (iv) second generation digital technology, which incorporates world standard full MPEG-2 technology; and (v) intent to license EchoStar Receiver System technology to multiple manufacturers.
-In addition, in response to the EchoStar Promotion, several of EchoStar's competitors have begun to offer their own promotional sales of receiver equipment and programming.
-However, the Company believes that the EchoStar Promotion is and will be preferred by consumers, because the EchoStar Promotion requires the consumer to pay less money up front and, over the time period that programming is provided pursuant to the EchoStar Promotion, provides more high-quality programming at a lower price.
+EchoStar believes that it can successfully compete with these companies given, among other things, EchoStar's: (i) lower cost structure; (ii) programming strategy; (iii) established dealer network; (iv) second generation digital technology, which incorporates world standard full MPEG-2 technology; and (v) intent to license the manufacture of EchoStar Receiver Systems to multiple manufacturers.

-DirecTv currently has approximately 1.9 million subscribers, approximately one-half of whom subscribed to USSB programming, and PrimeStar has approximately 1.4 million subscribers.
+According to trade publications, as of September 1996, DirecTv had approximately 1.8 million subscribers, approximately one-half of whom subscribed to USSB programming, and PrimeStar had approximately 1.4 million subscribers.
 As a result of the success achieved by each of these programming providers, EchoStar may find it difficult to successfully compete and attract sufficient subscribers to achieve profitability.

-During March 1996, AlphaStar which is owned by Tee-Comm, began offering DTH programming in the United States on a limited basis, and intends to expand to 120 channels later this year, and 200 channels by the end of 1997.
+During March 1996, AlphaStar Television Network which is owned by Tee-Comm, began offering DTH programming in the United States on a limited basis, and intends to expand to 120 channels later this year, and 200 channels by the end of 1997.
 The service uses MPEG-2/DVB digital compression technology to receive medium power Ku-band signals via 24 to 36 inch dishes.
 Although compliance with certain regulatory requirements is necessary for the commencement of service by a Canadian company, the entry of an additional programming provider will result in additional competition for subscribers.

-The FCC indicated that it may to apply to the ITU for additional orbital locations for use to provide DBS service to the United States.
+The FCC indicated that it intends to apply to the ITU for additional orbital locations for use to provide DBS service to the United States.
 Canada, Mexico and other countries hold the rights to DBS orbital slots which are capable of providing service to the United States.
 If the FCC moves forward with this initiative or if other countries authorize DBS providers to utilize their orbital slots to serve the United States, additional competition could be created, and EchoStar's spectrum could become less valuable.
 At this time, EchoStar cannot predict whether the FCC will move forward with this initiative, whether other countries will authorize DBS providers to utilize their orbital slots to serve the United States or whether the FCC initiative or authorizations by other countries will ultimately result in any additional service to the United States.

-The FCC on January 22, 1996, announced its decision to authorize U.S. licensed FSS operators which currently operate internationally to provide wholly domestic service in the United States and U.S. DBS and FSS operators to provide international service if they obtain the requisite authorization from foreign countries.
-The FCC has also begun a proceeding to address issues relating to the provision of services to, from, or within the U.S. via non-U.S. licensed satellites.
+The FCC on January 22, 1996, announced its decision to authorize U.S. licensed FSS operators which currently operate internationally to provide wholly domestic service in the United States.
+The FCC also announced its intention to address at a later date issues relating to the provision of wholly domestic U.S. service by signals originating in foreign countries, whether via U.S. or non-U.S. satellites.
 In the event U.S. licensed FSS operators which currently operate internationally decide to provide programming wholly in the United States or that non-U.S. licensed operators are permitted to provide programming to the United States, the number of competitors offering DTH service in the United States may increase.